Payment commitments - travel guarantees

 - The funds for the guarantee must be deposited in Swedish Kronor (SEK).

 - The money will then be put in an interest-bearing account with the Swedish National Debt Office in accordance with the Deposit Money in Escrow Act (1927:56).
-The Legal, Financial and Administrative Services Agency will call on funds to compensate for negative interest.

 - Negative and positive interest will be reported semi-annually or annually.
 Where applicable, we will provide information to the Swedish Tax Agency.